Aggregated Individual Reporting for Post-Deployment Evaluation: Defining aggregated individual reporting

-We see our proposal as complementary to all of these approaches, which are useful and important parts of the AI evaluation ecosystem.
-AIRs, as we have defined them, enable distinct types of evaluations beyond what is already covered by these approaches---but cannot, by themselves, supersede these efforts.
+Our proposal is complementary to all of these approaches, which are useful and important parts of the AI evaluation ecosystem.
+AIRs, as we have defined them, enable distinct types of evaluations beyond what is already covered by these efforts---but cannot, by themselves, supersede them.